Undergraduate Studies for Adult Students

 WHAT WE’RE ABOUT

 As a university, the Mount reflects a breadth of academic programming and services to prepare graduates who are career-ready and leadership-focused.
+The Mount's programs are led by award-winning faculty experts dedicated to student success.
 At Mount St. Joseph University, students connect to a lifetime of value.

 Our campus is conveniently located in Delhi Township near Downtown Cincinnati and Northern Kentucky with easy, on-site parking.
-Our student resources include on-campus computer labs, health sciences labs, library, and workout facilities.
+Our student resources include on-campus computer labs, health sciences labs, library services, and workout facilities.

 Get more information from our adult students admission page and learn about admission requirements, transfer guidelines, and answers to frequently asked questions.